sqlitecloud/docs/src/pages/docs/commands/close-connection.md

 ## Description

 The CLOSE CONNECTION command closes the connection identified by the parameter connectionid.
 An optional NODE argument can be specified to force close a connection into the specified nodeid.
-The LIST CONNECTIONS command can be used to obtain a list of currently connected connectionid(s).
+The LIST CONNECTIONS command can be used to obtain a list of currently connected connection id(s).

 ## Return